HarrisonTCodes/session-queue/docs/k8s.md

 Simple Kubernetes manifests can be found in the `k8s` folder.
 The configuration there, as well as the instructions in this document, are designed for a local bare-metal cluster (particularly using minikube) for testing how the distributed system behaves across multiple replicas.

 ## Configuration
-There are 3 mainfests in the `k8s` folder:
+There are 3 manifests in the `k8s` folder:
 - `app.yaml`: The `Deployment` and `Service` for the `session-queue` app
 - `redis.yaml`: Simple Redis `Deployment` and `Service` for the `session-queue` replicas.
 - `config.yaml`: Environment variable configuration for `session-queue` with some sensible testing defaults.